 - Do you think there is no issue to address?

-- Do you think the law has a built-in bias based on gender, race, faith, or income?
+- Do you think the law has a built-in bias based on gender, race, faith, age, disability, or income?

 - If so, how do these biases show up, and what are their impacts on divorce, property division, custody, support, appeals, etc.